codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 The `retry:` block has the following parameters:

   * `maxAttempts` defines how many times this step will run again if there are execution errors.
 Default is 1.
+Max is 10.
   * `delay` is the number of seconds to wait before each attempt.
-Default is 5 seconds
+Default is 5 seconds.
+Max is 60 seconds.
-  * `exponentialFactor` defines how many times the delay should be multiplied by itself after each attempt. default is 1
+  * `exponentialFactor` defines how many times the delay should be multiplied by itself after each attempt. default is 1.
+Max is 5.

 All parameters are optional.
 The exponentialFactor works like this:
 * exponentialFactor=1, delay=5 => each time wait 5 seconds before trying again, no matter the number of attempts